 An ideal IgG result showing excellent passive transfer would be >8g/l, 4-8g/L would indicate a partial failure of passive transfer.
 Less than 4g/L would indicate total failure of passive transfer, and a blood plasma transfusion would be required in order to give the foal a chance at survival.

-A stable side snap test can give approximate results in 10 minutes, but if there is any doubt in the IgG levels then the sample must be sent off to the laboratory to get quantifiable results.
+A stable side snap test can give approximate results in 10 minutes.
+If there is any doubt in the IgG levels then the sample must be sent off to the laboratory to get quantifiable results.
 Thankfully, Henry’s results came back as convincingly above 8g/L, so it was not necessary to perform any further testing.

 December 2018 signalled the start of weaning for Henry.
-In the wild horses are weaned gradually, usually due to the mare giving birth again, and the previous year’s foal having no choice but to leave mum and integrate with the rest of the herd.
-In the domesticated scenario we have to undertake a different approach but it is vital to do this in a controlled manner, and minimise stress to the foal and mare.
-Milk is primarily digested in the small intestine, but as the foal develops, there is a gradual change to become a hind gut fermenter as they mature and begin to eat other feedstuffs.
-It is really important that the introduction of feedstuffs other than milk is done slowly, to not only allow the digestive system to adapt but to promote slow, controlled growth and protect the joints.
+Wild horses are weaned gradually.
+This is usually due to the mare giving birth again, and the previous year’s foal having no choice but to leave mum and integrate with the rest of the herd.
+In the domesticated scenario we have to undertake a different approach.
+It is vital to do this in a controlled manner, and minimise stress to the foal and mare.
+Milk is primarily digested in the small intestine.
+As the foal develops, there is a gradual change to become a hind gut fermenter as they mature and begin to eat other feedstuffs.
+It is really important that the introduction of feedstuffs other than milk is done slowly.
+This is not only to allow the digestive system to adapt but to promote slow, controlled growth and protect the joints.

-Whatever the method chosen it is vital to minimise stress, as this has a knock-on effect on the foal’s immune system, and leaves them vulnerable against infection.
-Thankfully, Henry was successfully weaned, and now happily lives with his older gelding friend.
-Hopefully he will continue to progress and do well – next step… castration!
+Whatever the method chosen it is vital to minimise stress.
+This is because it has a knock-on effect on the foal’s immune system, and leaves them vulnerable against infection.
+Thankfully, Henry was successfully weaned.
+He now happily lives with his older gelding friend.
+Hopefully Henry’s journey will continue to progress positively – next step… castration!